 Highlights include her feature documentary, Vietnam: The Secret Agent, about the chemical Agent Orange, which received numerous awards including the John Grierson Award for Best New Director at the American Film Festival and the Special Jury Prize at the Sundance Film Festival.
-It premiered at the New York Film Festival, Mannheim Film Festival, and Cinema du Reel, Paris, among others.Vietnam: The Secret Agent also received a Certificate of Merit from the Academy of Motion Picture Arts and Sciences.
-(What today is referred to as 'shortlisted' for the Academy Award.)
+It premiered at the New York Film Festival, Mannheim Film Festival, and Cinema du Reel, Paris, among others.Vietnam: The Secret Agent also received a Certificate of Merit from the Academy of Motion Picture Arts and Sciences - what today is referred to as the 'shortlist' for the Academy Award.

 Her film, Letters Not About Love, based on a Russian and American correspondence between two poets, received Best Documentary Feature from the SXSW Film Festival and the Dziga Vertov Visionary Artist Award from the Huntington International Independent Film Festival, among others.
 It is in the collection of many American universities and institutions, was televised internationally, and was a selected feature at INPUT '99, XXII International Public Television Screening Conference.

-Articles about Jacki Ochs’ work have appeared in major US news and film publications including the New York Times, LA Times, Plain Dealer, Film Comment, Cineaste, International Documentary Magazine and many others.
-She has been Executive Director of the Human Arts Association, a not for profit arts foundation, since 1976.
+Articles about Jacki Ochs’ work have appeared in major US news and film publications including the New York Times, LA Times, Plain Dealer, Film Comment, Cineaste, International Documentary Magazine, Hollywood Reporter and many others.
+She has been Executive Director of the Human Arts Association, a not for profit arts organization in New York City, since 1977.

 Films by Jacki Ochs